Advocacy and Resource Center – ARC

 The Ohio Department of Job and Family Services (ODJFS) helps parents who are working or in school pay for child care through the Publicly Funded Child Care (PFCC) program.
 Through this program you may be required to pay for part of your child care in the form of a monthly copayment.
 The amount you pay is based on your gross income and family size.

-You may apply for PFCC online or by printing a paper copy (in your preferred language) and mailing, faxing, or emailing your application to your county agency.
+You may apply for PFCC online.
 The ARC also has a Lorain County Department of Job and Family Services scanning KIOSK available to scan paperwork to your caseworker.

-If you would like to speak to someone and discuss your unique situation, please email the ARC at arc@lorainccc.edu, and ask to schedule an appointment.
-In your email, tell us some days and times that are convenient for you.
+If you would like to speak to someone and discuss your unique situation, please schedule an appointment.
 You may also request an appointment by calling (440) 366-4ARC (4272).
-We also suggest following the ARC on Facebook @LCCCARC.
+We also suggest following the ARC on Facebook and Instagram @LCCCARC.
 We post current information on many valuable community resources.

 Need an outfit to make the right impression for your job interview, first day at your internship, or other professional opportunity?
 The Commodore Career Closet can help!